Svelte 5 runes and patterns used across the Fuz ecosystem.

 for in-place mutations, readonly $derived for computed values).
 See

-./zod-schemas for the full schema/class pattern.
+./zod-schemas for the full pattern.

-create_context<T>() from @fuzdev/fuz_ui/context_helpers.js.
+create_context<T>() from @fuzdev/fuz_ui/context_helpers.ts.
 Two overloads:

 // Without fallback -- get() throws if unset, get_maybe() returns undefined